 Lab-grown moissanite costs significantly less than many other stones, diamonds included.
 This makes moissanite a much more budget-friendly option for popping the question.
-Since we make one-of-a-kind, custom engagement rings, the exact savings using a lab-grown moissanite center stone varies depending on engagement ring metals, accent stones, and other design options., and custom engagement ring cost (link to how much blog) can greatly vary.
-Our custom engagement ring gallery showcases a wide range of price points and designs options to get give you some ideas.
+Since we make one-of-a-kind, custom engagement rings, the exact savings using a lab-grown moissanite center stone varies depending on engagement ring metals, accent stones, and other design options, and custom engagement ring cost can greatly vary.
+Our custom engagement ring gallery showcases a wide range of price points and designs options to give you some ideas.

 (Your dream engagement ring is waiting for you.
 The Shannon emerald cut floating halo engagement ring, The Kati rough gray diamond halo engagement ring, and The Leah three stone double band diamond engagement ring all made exclusively by Abby Sparks Jewelry).

 Diamonds have been the most common stone for engagement rings and wedding jewelry for generations but this may very well change in the future.
-The jewelry industry, particularly with bridal, has seen a steady increase in lab-grown moissanite sales each year, convincing those in the industry that lab-grown moissanite is a here to stay.
+The jewelry industry, particularly with engagement rings, has seen a steady increase in lab-grown moissanite sales each year, convincing those in the industry that lab-grown moissanite is here to stay.

 At Abby Sparks Jewelry, we love to help our clients find exactly what they want, and if you’re weighing the differences between diamond and moissanite, we’re here to answer your questions and help you make the best decision for your lifestyle and budget.